erichmond-aurorasolar/chatgpt-help-center/README.md

-# 2023 Hackathon- ChatGPT for Aurora Solar Help
+# 2023 Hackathon: ChatGPT for Aurora Solar Help

 Populate Aurora Solar marketing and help website content as context for the ChatGPT engine.

+**Authors**: Adriel Luo and Eli Richmond